AdaCore/gpr/doc/gpr_user_guide/source/working_with_tools.rst

 ``gprconfig`` probes the host for available compilers and generates a configuration project (``.cgpr``) describing the selected toolchains to all GPR tools.
-It is normally invoked automatically by GPRbuild when no configuration project is found, but can also be run manually to produce a reusable or script-driven configuration.
+It can be run interactively for guided toolchain selection, or in batch mode for scripted workflows, producing a persistent configuration project as an alternative to passing ``--autoconf`` to a GPR tool.

 .. code-block:: shell